Vaption/LunarClientProfiles/README.md

 </table>
 </body>

-# ❓ Not Sure How to Import Profiles?!
+# ❓ How to Import Profiles?
-• If you're **running LunarClient on Windows**, you can use <a href="https://github.com/Vaption/LunarClientTools">LunarClientTools</a> to import the profiles found on this archive.
-The script is in sync with the profiles on this repository, meaning that importing a profile is much easier than you think!<br>
+• If you’re using LunarClient on Windows, <a href="https://github.com/Vaption/LunarClientTools">LunarClientTools</a> allows you to import profiles from this archive.
+The script is in sync with the profiles in this repository, making profile importation a straightforward process.
-• To Import a profile using LunarClientTools, download the script and run it as administrator.
-Then go to profile management options, and choose **"Import Profiles From the Archive"**.<br>
+• To import a profile using LunarClientTools:
+1. Download the latest release of the script.
+2. Run it as an administrator.
+3. Navigate to profile management options.
+4. Select “**Import Profiles From the Archive**”
 <a href="https://youtu.be/aSg2Byst3hE">Using Linux?</a> • <a href="https://youtu.be/kuQwEhEWNI0">Using MacOS?</a>

 # 📝 License